kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * The camera, Trigger-O-Matic and IR beam break sensor live in the flight-case with the RFID reader, along with a 4-way mains adaptor.
 ![Flight-case packed](./images/flightcase_packed.jpg "Flight-case packed")
 * Note the camera only fits properly in the labelled orientation (lying on its right side in front of the power supply, facing right), and **ensure that the WiFi aerial on the left of the router is folded downwards** so as not to be crushed by the camera when the lid is closed.
-* Plug the AC power cable into the 4-way, along with the 4-way's own plug (this makes them more compact), and place the 4-way along the right-hand side of the case beside the tag reader.
-* The Trigger-O-Matic fits in front of the tag reader, with the IR beam-break on top of it.
+* Take care to avoid damaging the thin coaxial cable connecting the **patch antenna** to Antenna port 4 of the **Tag reader**.
-* Coil the assorted cables into the remaining space on top of the tag reader, trying to make the pile as flat as possible so the lid can close.  **DO NOT force the lid closed, you may damage something expensive!**
+* Coil the assorted cables into the remaining space on top of the tag reader, trying to make the pile as flat as possible so the lid can close.  **DO NOT force the lid closed, you may damage something important and/or expensive!**

 Item|Location
 :---|:------